10 Chart Types

 Choose Insert > recommanded charts > tab All Charts > Histogram > Pareto.

-Change chart title and add data labels.
+Change the chart title and add data labels.

 10.11 Control chart